The BEST slow cooker spicy Chili Recipe (EASY)

 Or if you have a pellet smoker, like a , can set it to 325 and place your Dutch oven inside your !

-You can cook on the stove top, but heat management become an issue since the heat source isn’t enveloping the Dutch oven.
+You can cook on the stovetop, but heat management becomes an issue since the heat source isn’t enveloping the Dutch oven.
 You’ll risk burning the bottom if you don’t baby sit it all day

 Instant Pot